nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 4. A `CommandResult` instance is then returned, with feedback that the `Expense` was successfully logged.

+:information_source: **Note**:
+- For step 2, if the user does not have any arguments, the `AddExpenseCommand` object will NOT be created!

 A sequence diagram is provided as follows, which matches the list of steps mentioned above: